trimstray/nginx-admins-handbook/doc/RULES.md

   > To check ciphers supported by OpenSSL on your server: `openssl ciphers -s -v`, `openssl ciphers -s -v ECDHE` or `openssl ciphers -s -v DHE`.

   > For more security use only strong and not vulnerable cipher suites.
 Place `ECDHE` and `DHE` suites at the top of your list.
 The order is important because `ECDHE` suites are faster, you want to use them whenever clients supports them.
 Ephemeral `DHE/ECDHE` are recommended and support Perfect Forward Secrecy.
+If you are concerned about performance, prioritize `ECDHE-ECDSA` over `DHE`.

   > For backward compatibility software components you should use less restrictive ciphers.
 Not only that you have to enable at least one special `AES128` cipher for HTTP/2 support regarding to [RFC7540: TLS 1.2 Cipher Suites](https://tools.ietf.org/html/rfc7540#section-9.2.2), you also have to allow `prime256` elliptic curves which reduces the score for key exchange by another 10% even if a secure server preferred order is set.

   > Servers either use the client's most preferable ciphersuite or their own.
 Most servers use their own preference.
 Disabling `DHE` removes forward security, but results in substantially faster handshake times.

-  > Also modern cipher suites (e.g. from Mozilla recommendations) suffers from compatibility troubles mainly because drops `SHA-1`.
+  > Also modern cipher suites (e.g. from Mozilla recommendations) suffers from compatibility troubles mainly because drops `SHA-1` (see what Google said about it in 2014: [Gradually sunsetting SHA-1](https://security.googleblog.com/2014/09/gradually-sunsetting-sha-1.html)).
 But be careful if you want to use ciphers with `HMAC-SHA-1` - there's a perfectly good [explanation](https://crypto.stackexchange.com/a/26518) why.

   > If you want to get **A+ with 100%s on SSL Lab** (for Cipher Strength) you should definitely disable `128-bit` ciphers.
 That's the main reason why you should not use them.